bahodge/tomb-of-annihilation/sessions/Session 36.md

 ## Next Time

-- Head north towards the massive loot at the bazzar
+- Head north towards the massive loot at the bazaar